Signs Your Dog Is Dying

 • Freedom from fear and distress

-In many ways, you are evaluating pain, a ratio of good days to bad days, appetite, control of body function, enjoyment of previously loved things or activities, limitations on treatment options, and your own comfort and feelings about euthanasia.
+In many ways, you are evaluating pain, the ratio of good days to bad days, appetite, control of body function, enjoyment of previously loved things or activities, limitations on treatment options, and your own comfort and feelings about euthanasia.

 Your veterinary team can help you create an end-of-life plan that gives you and your dog the comfort and kindness you both deserve.
 Your veterinarian is also an excellent resource for helping you answer questions about your dog’s quality of life.
 It can be hard for a guardian to recognize some of the compromises in quality of life and this is normal.